 About

-Belgian singer, pianist and composer Caroll Vanwelden creates a world where poetry, jazz and emotion meet.
-Her music blends classical elegance with modern grooves, drawing inspiration from literature, cinema and the rhythm of life itself.
+Caroll Vanwelden is a Belgian singer, pianist and composer who creates a distinctive musical world where jazz, classical influences and storytelling converge.
+Her work blends elegance, groove and emotional depth, drawing inspiration from literature, cinema and the rhythm of life itself.

-Over the years, Caroll has released several acclaimed albums on different record labels (Enja Records, Jazz'N Arts Records and SMV), including Colours, Cheek to Cheek, Don’t Explain, and her famous trilogy Sings Shakespeare Sonnets I–IIIII.
-Her album Portraits of Brazil captures the warmth and rhythm of Brazilian music, while her newest project Shakespeare Revisited transforms the Bard’s timeless sonnets into a modern soundscape of electro-pop, jazz and poetic improvisation.
+Over the years, Vanwelden has released several acclaimed albums Colours, Cheek to Cheek (SMV Records), Don’t Explain (SMV Records) and the trilogy Sings Shakespeare Sonnets I–III (Jazz&Arts Records).
+Her album Portraits of Brazil (Enja Records) captures the warmth and rhythm of Brazilian music, while her recent project Shakespeare Revisited reimagines the Bard’s timeless sonnets through a contemporary soundscape of electro-pop, jazz and poetic improvisation.

 “You can’t just sit there and wait for people to give you that golden dream.
 You’ve got to get out there and make it happen for yourself.” — Diana Ross